phpinto/social_media_sentiment_analysis_to_predict_stock_prices/README.md

 ## Running the code
 To run the code you will have to download the datasets available on:
 Download the twitter datasets separately and add them to the twitter_code folder on a folder named "tables".
 The jupyter notebooks should be able to run this way.
+The notebooks are in order, which means you need to run the previous notebooks to get to the following ones.
+Alternatively, you can just import the datasets on one of the jupyternotebook files, since we are providing all the datasets on Google drive.
+So for instances, if you are just interested in modeling, you can just go to "Twitter_stockPrices_Prediction.ipynb" and read the "stocks_data_twitter.csv" available in the folder.